26 February, 2020

 Natalie Smith, Marketing Manager, Comparetravelinsurance explains:

-“It’s a little-known exclusion of travel insurance that often catches travelers out.
+“It’s a little-known exclusion of travel insurance that often catches travellers out.
 Holiday-makers assume that their personal belongings are covered for all scenarios when damaged, when in fact there are a host of exclusions to be aware of.”

 Travel insurance will cover damages to sporting equipment made during transit, or to items that are lost or stolen during your holiday, but not when they are damaged or broken when in use, or pinched when left unaccompanied.